ligelowbee/Tarot-Reading-Web/README.md

 # Tarot-Reading-Web
 Simple Tarot reading using HTML, CSS, JavaScript, and public domain card images.

+Picks a random deck out of those provided.
+Clicking on the deck deals the cards one by one to their positions in the layout.
+When the last card is dealt the deck will dim.
+Clicking on the dimmed deck will reload the page selecting a new deck to deal from.
+Reloading the page will also select a new random deck (possibly the same one).

+Clicking on a card flips it over and provies it's meanings.
+The meanings for the Waite-Smith deck are from A. E. Waite.
+The Tarot de Marseille meanings are from Yoav Ben-dov.